• Skip to primary navigation

 Get it Here

-To use ginger oil for stomach troubles:
+To use ginger oil for stomach irritation:

-• Add two to three drops to your favorite carrier oil and rub on the stomach
+• Add two to three drops to your favorite carrier oil and rub on the stomach.

 • Add two to three drops to a warm bath.

-• Add one to two drops to a cotton ball or handkerchief and carry with you
+• Add one to two drops to a cotton ball or handkerchief and carry with you.

 Peppermint